OpenMS/pyopenms-docs/docs/source/memory_management.rst

   del consumer

-Make sure you do not forget ``del consumer`` since otherwise the final part of the mzML may not get written to disk (and the consumer is still waiting for new data).
+Make sure you do not forget ``del consumer`` since otherwise the final part of the :term:`mzML` may not get written to disk (and the consumer is still waiting for new data).